NixOS/rfcs/rfcs/0166-nix-formatting.md

 #### Non-chainable operators

 Operators with no associativity are non-chainable.
-Each invokation will always have exactly one left-hand side and one right-hand side.
+Each invocation will always have exactly one left-hand side and one right-hand side.

 The right-hand side must always be attached to the operator on the same line.
 The operator must either be attached to the left-hand side as well, or start on a new line.